-If the child is in need of immediate protection from
+If the child is in need of immediate protection from harm you must contact the PSNI, Ambulance, or the HSCT Gateway team immediately.

-Inform the Designated Liaison Person at the earliest opportunity.
+Inform the Designated Safeguarding Officer at the earliest opportunity.

 Write careful notes in the safeguarding incident form of what you witnessed, heard, or were told.